How to Automate Employee Onboarding for Small Business (Step-by-Step)

 How to Automate Employee Onboarding for Your Small Business

-TL;DR: Automating employee onboarding saves 8-12 hours per new hire, cuts document errors by 70%, and gets people productive 25% faster.
+TL;DR: Automating employee onboarding can reduce paperwork errors (Built.in cites a 30% reduction [source: 10_serpScout.md]) and reportedly cuts time-to-productivity by 25% (Gusto [source: 10_serpScout.md]).
 This guide walks you through building automated onboarding workflows using tools you likely already have — from pre-boarding document collection to IT provisioning, training schedules, and compliance tracking.
 You’ll find ready-made checklists, a step-by-step workflow builder, and budget-tiered tool recommendations for teams with 5 to 50 employees.

 Your new hire starts Monday.
-By Wednesday, you’ve spent ten hours on paperwork, forgotten to order their laptop, and the team still doesn’t know their name.
+By Wednesday, you’ve spent the better part of the week on paperwork, forgotten to order their laptop, and the team still doesn’t know their name.
 Sound familiar?

-Manual onboarding steals 8-12 hours per hire.
-That’s a full working week gone for every two people you bring on.
+Manual onboarding can eat the better part of a working week per hire (illustrative — your numbers will differ; track your own actual time across documents, accounts, training prep, and team announcements to size the gap).
 The fix isn’t working faster — it’s letting software handle the repetitive stuff so you can focus on the part that actually matters: making your new hire feel welcome.
 For more on streamlining operations across the board, see our guide to business automation.

 Why Automate Employee Onboarding?